MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-inventory.md

 ### Archive inventory transactions before you purge

-For more information about how to archive inventory transactions, see [Archive inventory transactions](../../../supply-chain/inventory/archive-inventory-transactions.md).
+For more information about how to archive inventory transactions, see [Archive Dynamics 365 Supply Chain Management Inventory transactions](../../../supply-chain/inventory/archive-inventory-transactions.md).

 ## Set up an archival job